adsau59/supbot/README.md

 ### Bugs?

-if you find any bugs, create an issure on github.
+if you find any bugs, create an issue on github.